gvwilson/teachtogether.tech/_en/exercises.md

 > **Theme and Variations**
 >
-> Change the inner loop in the function below so that it fill the upper
+> Change the inner loop in the function below so that it fills the upper
 > left triangle of an image with a specified color.
 >
 >     function fillTriangle(picture, color) is